A Mesolithic site at North Park Farm Quarry Bletchingley

 Stone Age Summer

 From the outset the delivery of opportunities for public involvement and outreach work were central to the 2005 phase of this North Park farm work which focussed on the hollow.
 The excavation provided training for many students and welcomed volunteer participation.
-The SCAU Education Officer (supported by the HLF) arranged for family learning days on site, and visits by schoolchildren of varied ages and A level students.
+The SCAU Education Officer (supported by the Heritage Lottery Fund) arranged for family learning days on site, and visits by schoolchildren of varied ages and A level students.
 A particular effort was made to publicise the work locally, utilising the press and a variety of other media.
 This resulted in an almost overwhelming attendance of 250 people on each of two site open days, many of whom took the time to express their appreciation of the experience.

 The Mesolithic has generally been regarded as a difficult period for outreach, but the success of the work at North Park Farm in reaching out to these audiences has inspired the adoption of 'Hunter gatherers' as the core theme for heritage promotion in Surrey in 2006.
 SCAU will be working with Surrey museums, the Surrey History Centre, and other heritage providers to explain the fascination of this remote and poorly understood period to as wide an audience as possible.